ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Previously, we learned about the UI elements that make up a screen in an app, and how we interact with it in the Java code.
 Notice how the file was called MainActivity.java?
 Most of the time, you can think of an Activity as a screen of your app - that's all!

+> Check: If Activities are screens, why do you think they are called "Activities"?

 ## Introduction: What is an Activity?
 What is a Manifest?
 (10 mins)

 The definition of an activity is something that is done for a particular purpose.